-Walt Heineke - Mr. Heineke asked when is the Board going to hire independent council; their help will be important as we revise the ordinance and bylaws.
+Walt Heineke - Mr. Heineke asked when the Board is going to hire independent council; their help will be important as we revise the ordinance and bylaws.
 He also asked if there would be citizen representatives on the ED interview panel?

-Chair Watson announced that we will be electing a new Chair and Vice Chair
+Chair Watson announced that we will be electing a new Chair and Vice Chair at the beginning of the New Year.